lawga/CarND-LaneLines-P1/README.md

 Another potential improvement could be that the line fitting method used is the not the most efficent way. but its the one I  understood.
 Maybe if I spent more time on that area I would've come with a better solution.

-### 4. Challange
+### 4. Challenge

-I think I did a decent work with tuning my pipline to be able to detect lanes in the challange vedio. another trick was resizing the vedio stream to a smaller size. and also the polygon edges also needed to be changed to focus on the area of interest in the vedio, and not forgetting retunning the hough lines detector:
+I think I did a decent work with tuning my pipline to be able to detect lanes in the challenge vedio. another trick was resizing the vedio stream to a smaller size. and also the polygon edges also needed to be changed to focus on the area of interest in the vedio, and not forgetting retunning the hough lines detector:

-![Challange][image8]
+![Challenge][image8]